What You Need to Know About Cyber Security Monitoring for Small Businesses

 Sixty percent of all cyber attacks come from inside your company, whether they are intentional or accidental.
 This basically means that your employees pose one of the biggest cyber security threats for your business.
 What can you do about this?

 It’s important to know that 75% of these inside attacks were done with an actual intent to hurt your network.
 So, to prevent these incidents from happening, securing your payroll process and running thorough background checks on new employees is a must.
 As for the others who simply made accidental mistakes, a good way to prevent these mistakes from happening again is having precise and straightforward IT policies and procedures that all employees have to follow.
-You also need to carry these policies and procedures out properly – for instance, 65% of all small businesses that have a password policy fail to strictly enforce it.
+You also need to carry these policies and procedures out properly.

 BYOD risks